Johnny Swinger

 Joseph Dorgan (born July 3, 1975) is an American professional wrestler.
-He is signed to Total Nonstop Action Wrestling (TNA), using the ring name Johnny Swinger.
-Dorgan is also known for his appearances with World Championship Wrestling and Extreme Championship Wrestling under the Johnny Swinger name (sometimes shortened to simply Swinger) and with World Wrestling Entertainment as Johnny Parisi.
+Dorgan is known for his appearances with World Championship Wrestling, Extreme Championship Wrestling and Total Nonstop Action Wrestling (TNA), under the Johnny Swinger name (sometimes shortened to simply Swinger) and with World Wrestling Entertainment as Johnny Parisi.

 Professional wrestling career

 Early career (1993–1995)

 After training in Toronto, Ontario, Dorgan started wrestling on the independent circuit in 1993 as "Johnny Paradise".
 After he discovered that another wrestler was already using that name, he renamed himself "Johnny Hollywood Swinger" and began to make a name for himself as a villain in Scott D'Amore's "Syndicate" faction in Border City Wrestling.

 World Championship Wrestling (1995)

 Dorgan received his first national exposure when he appeared on World Championship Wrestling (WCW)'s show WCW Pro.
 Shortening his name to "Johnny Swinger", he lost to Chris Jericho on June 11 and Johnny B. Badd on the July 29 episode of Pro.
 On August 8 at a WCW Pro taping in Gainesville, Georgia, Swinger faced Dave Sullivan.
 Later that month he made an appearance on WCW's then-flagship program, WCW Saturday Night.
 Teaming with Terry Richards (later known as Rhyno), the young wrestler lost to the Nasty Boys in an episode that aired on September 16.